Autumn is the time of year when change is most apparent.

-Autumn is the cyclical time of year when change becomes particularly apparent.
-Changes include the fruition of plants--fruits, vegetables, and flowers as well as their fall whether by nature or by people.
-These products of the plant world typically have strikingly attractive colors--yellows, oranges, and reds--and stimulate a number of emotions.
-Not only current feelings, but memories of the past are evoked.
+Autumn is a cyclical time of year.
+The fruition of plants--fruits, vegetables, and flowers occurs.
+They fall whether by nature or people.
+Products of the plant world have strikingly attractive colors--yellows, oranges, and reds.
+Theses changes also excite emotions.
+Not only current feelings but memories of the past are evoked.